 Foreign Fellows wishing to undergo the Fellowship at the Skin Centre should be Board Certified in Dermatology, be eligible to sit, or have passed, the Fellowship Examination of the Australian College of Dermatologists or be Advanced Trainees in Dermatology from the United Kingdom and Fellows of the Royal College of Physicians.
 Foreign Fellows will need to obtain temporary registration as a dermatologist in New Zealand.
 The Manager of the Skin Centre will assist you in this process.
 Please contact her at 0064 7 578 5788, or email email@example.com

-The Fellowship is currently a two year Fellowship.
+We currently run both a one year and two year fellowship.
 There are approximately 550 Mohs cases a year.
-Mohs surgery takes place on Tuesdays and Thursdays.
-Fellows are also encouraged to attend cosmetic procedures taking place on a Wednesday.
+Mohs surgery takes place Monday - Thursday within our Institute.
+Fellows are encouraged to attend cosmetic procedures taking place on a Wednesday.
 The Fellowship week is Monday to Friday inclusive with days off being Saturday and Sunday.
-Most of Monday, Wednesday and Friday will be spent seeing your own consultations and operating on your own patients, or at Tauranga Public Hospital doing a Fellow’s Clinic (one per week).
+Most of Tuesday, Wednesday and Friday will be spent seeing your own consultations and operating on your own patients, or at Tauranga Public Hospital doing a Fellow’s Clinic (one per week).
 The vast majority of your work as a Fellow having your own clinic, will involve skin cancer and to some extent cosmetic dermatology.
 Nevertheless you are expected to have a high level of competence in general dermatology and dermatoscopy.

 Dermatology in New Zealand is generally a secondary or tertiary referral service and expectations of standards are more in keeping with those in a large academic institution in the United States or a teaching hospital in the United Kingdom rather than a private practice.
 A reasonable standard of basic dermatologic surgery procedural work will be expected from Day 1.